 Pet owners in the US are turning to medical marijuana in growing numbers to treat their sickly pets for ailments ranging from arthritis to cancer.

-Dogs, cats, pigs, horses, lizards and even turtles are among animals said to have benefited from the drug, which has become a multi-billion dollar industry since its legalisation for human medical use in 29 American states.
+Dogs, cats, pigs, horses, lizards, and even turtles are among animals said to have benefited from the drug, which has become a multi-billion dollar industry since its legalization for human medical use in 29 American states.

-The US Food and Drug Administration, the federal agency that oversees the safety, efficacy and security of human and veterinary drugs, has not approved marijuana for use either in humans or animals despite individual states having sanctioned it at local level.
+The US Food and Drug Administration, the federal agency that oversees the safety, efficacy, and security of human and veterinary drugs, has not approved marijuana for use either in humans or animals despite individual states having sanctioned it at a local level.

 “It started with people coming to us saying, do you think you can help my dog?” said Ms Ettel.
 “Sure enough, we’re finding that it does.
 You’re not going to get your dog high.
 It’s not toxic.”

 Case studies shared by the American Veterinary Medical Association include a horse named Phoenix, in California, that was close to being destroyed after it lay down and stopped eating because of degenerative ligament disease.
 Its owner gave it marijuana extract; the horse was back on its feet within an hour.

 Maria Ellis Perez, of Pompano Beach, Florida, said that her lame pet skunk enjoyed new-found energy after she gave it chewable hemp treats.
 Other owners have spoken of using cannabis treatments to calm anxiety in dogs and pain in animals including reptiles.
 The products come as tinctures or as chewable treats.
 Nature’s Best, a company in Pennsylvania, sells cannabis-infused shampoos and sprays.